-Posted by Gary Burger on October 29, 2014 in Truck Accidents
+Posted by Gary Burger on October 29, 2014 in Successes

 This tractor trailer-SUV crash occurred in the early morning of June 15, 2013.
 A fully loaded tractor trailer traveling south on Broadway crashed into our decedent’s SUV at an intersection.
 The crash pushed the SUV a great distance and caused the tractor trailer to overturn and slide along and off the roadway.
 The engine actually separated from the tractor cab and the trailer’s load of Budweiser products was strewn all over the roadway.
 Residential property in the area was severely damaged.